timescale/docs/timescaledb/overview/release-notes/index.md

 Skip Scan optimization on single node and multinode.
 This feature offers significant improvements in performance of `SELECT` queries with `DISTINCT ON`.

-This release also adds support for creating a distributed restore point.
-This allows performing a consistent restore of a multi-node cluster from a backup.
+This release also adds support for creating distributed restore points.
+This allows performing consistent restores of multi-node clusters from a backup.

 The bug fixes in this release address issues in size and stats functions, high memory usage in distributed inserts, slow distributed